 Signaturely was designed with ease of use in mind.
 Setting up an account takes just minutes, creating or uploading your electronic signature is a breeze, and the platform allows for global collaboration and document sharing.

-Now that you have an understanding of the various laws and regulations in the United States pertaining to digital signatures, you can see how valuable a platform like Signaturely can be.
+Now that you understand the various laws and regulations in the United States about digital signatures, you can see how valuable a platform like Signaturely can be.
 With every state having some form of digital signature protection, you no longer have to use physical, handwritten signatures and printed documents.
-Simply upload your document, click to sign, and send it along to others to have them sign right on the platform.
+Upload your document, click to sign, and send it along to others to have them sign right on the platform.

 Here are some top FAQs and answers to help you understand electronic signature laws by state.